openfoodfacts/.github/docs/decisions/api-browser-security.md

 Currently re-users of the Open Food Facts APIs have two options for authentication, where this is required:

-- pass the username and password with each request using HTTP Basic Authentication
+- pass the username and password with each request as query or form parameters
 - use the login API to obtain a session cookie

 However, in both cases this requires the consumer to know the username and password for the contributor which is not best practice and would not support other authentication mechanisms like passkeys of social login.